everest-linux/glacier/README.md

 # Roadmap

-Future: musl libc and musl compiler compatability (change gcc to $CC)
+Future: musl libc and musl compiler compatability (change gcc to $CC) (no clue why this is here because its already done lol)

-Sometime within the next few months: command line parsing and multi-repository support, all neccessary packages ported
+Sometime within the next few months: command line parsing and multi-repository support, all neccessary packages ported (still need more GNU packages)